underground-coderr/AI-Based-Threat-Detection-Network-Intrusion-IDS/README.md

 ## What Is This Project

 ThreatNet is a full-stack AI security system that detects network intrusions in real time.
-It ingests network flow data — statistical summaries of network connections — and classifies them as either benign traffic or one of 7 attack types using an ensemble of three machine learning models.
+It ingests network flow data, statistical summaries of network connections and classifies them as either benign traffic or one of 7 attack types using an ensemble of three machine learning models.
 Detected threats are stored, scored by severity, and visualized on a live React dashboard.